 Meant to build upon what is learned during the Sexual Health and Responsibility Education (SHARE) program some students may have already taken, Seventeen Days helps dispel myths and address any other questions.
 The film allows the participant to choose how they would respond in hypothetical situations through the use of “cognitive rehearsal.”
 The program is introduced by a trained facilitator who begins the interactive film and answers any questions participants may have following the viewing.
 Seventeen Days can be delivered in an individual 1-1 setting or a group setting.

-If you have any questions about the program or would like to schedule an individual or group session, contact either of our program facilitators who’s information is below.
+If you have any questions about the program or would like to schedule an individual or group session, contact either of our program facilitators whose information is below.